Follow us

 Facebook has become so effective at collecting data that it has turned its ad service into a fine-tuned and precise tool, showing your ad to the people most likely to convert, based on a highly effective algorithm.

-One element Facebook ads have that Amazon and Google don’t is the social element: reactions, likes, comments and shares.
+One element Facebook ads have that Amazon and Google don’t is the social element: reactions, likes, comments, and shares.
 If your ads can produce these, the ad costs will go down.
 Reactions like these also act as a way to measure performance when testing ads against each other on Facebook.

 It also translates to more flexibility in testing, as you can test similar ads - with the same copy and ad creative - to different target audiences, then show different ads to the same audiences and find the best combinations from different angles.

 With both Google and Facebook, you will want a landing page as a buffer between the campaigns and your Amazon listing, allowing you to place a pixel to track the users and collect their emails.
-It will also let you put promotions out there and - very importantly - filters out customers that are less likely to convert, which in turn limits potential damage to your conversion rate on Amazon and, by extension, your rankings.
+It will also let you put promotions out there and - very importantly - filter out customers that are less likely to convert, which in turn limits potential damage to your conversion rate on Amazon and, by extension, your rankings.
 In Google’s case, it becomes more difficult to get approved if you don’t have a landing page.

 Naturally, this will push up your ad spend - putting your ads on other platforms doesn’t come free - and the conversion rate on those other platforms will likely be lower than Amazon’s, but you will be getting exposure.
 Your advertising cost of sales (ACoS) will go up, but a major objective is to get your total advertising cost of sales (TACoS) down as your organic sales increase from the added visibility.

-About us
+About Us